NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-3-magics.md

 > **Quick recap** <br>
 > In this section we've learned:
 >
-> - The basics of Jupyter magics commands
+> - The basics of Jupyter magics and the difference between line magics and cell
+> magics
 > - How to capture and use output from notebook cells with `%%capture`
 > - How to use magics to run non-Python code in notebooks